parlaynu/sonos-over-vpn/README.md

 ### Problem #2: Multicast Service Discovery

-A multicast router is needed to forward the packets between networks.
+A multicast router is needed to forward the discovery packets between networks.
 The build installs 'pimd' for this and it works seemlessly with the default configuration.

 ### Problem #3: TTL Set To 1